 The rapid, small commits of trunk-based development make code review a more efficient process.
 With small branches, developers can quickly see and review small changes.
 This is far easier compared to a long-lived feature branch where a reviewer reads pages of code or manually inspects a large surface area of code changes.

 Enables consecutive production code releases

-Teams should make frequent, daily merges to the master branch.
+Teams should make frequent, daily merges to the main branch.
 Trunk-based development strives to keep the trunk branch “green”, meaning it's ready to deploy at any commit.
 Automated tests, code converge, and code reviews provides a trunk-based development project with the assurances it’s ready to deploy to production at any time.
 This gives team agility to frequently deploy to production and set further goals of daily production releases.

 Trunk-based development and CI/CD

 As CI/CD grew in popularity, branching models were refined and optimized, leading to the rise of trunk-based development.
 Now, trunk-based development is a requirement of continuous integration.
 With continuous integration, developers perform trunk-based development in conjunction with automated tests that run after each committee to a trunk.
 This ensures the project works at all times.